azuer88/grub-mkconfig_lib-patch/README.md

         GRUB_DISABLE_LINUX_UUID="true"

-So GRUB will use /dev/sdxy instead of using UUIDs.
+So GRUB will use LABELs instead of using UUIDs.

+I also usually edit /etc/fstab and change UUID=yyy to LABEL=xxx.